University of Tripoli: Faculty of Medicine

 Faculty of Medicine was initially planned as part of the main university, but was given more autonomy and a separate administration.
-It is still, however, geographically adjacent to the main campus in southeast Tripoli.
+It is still geographically adjacent to the main campus in southeast Tripoli.
 The main teaching hospital is the large Tripoli Medical Center known locally as the TMC.
-Other teaching facilities are Tripoli Central Hospital, Alkhadra Hospital and Tripoli Children Hospital [Aljala Hospital].
+Other teaching facilities are Tripoli Central Hospital, Alkhadra Hospital and Tripoli Children Hospital (Aljala Hospital).

-After the completion of 6 academic years of Undergraduate Education, all Medical Graduates are awarded the degrees MBBCh (Bachelor of Medicine, Bachelor of Surgery).
+After the completion of six academic years of Undergraduate Education, all Medical Graduates are awarded the degrees MBBCh (Bachelor of Medicine, Bachelor of Surgery).

 After seeing that Libyans were going abroad for medical treatment and deciding it was because of a lack of Libyan doctors, the late leader Muammar Gaddafi ordered the medical school to take 2,000 new students regardless of qualifications, well beyond its 150-student capacity.